 The Manhattan Institute ("MI") is a nonprofit public policy research foundation whose mission is to develop and disseminate new ideas that foster economic choice and individual responsibility.
 To that end, it has historically sponsored scholarship supporting the rule of law and opposing government overreach, including in the marketplace of ideas.
-Its scholars regularly speak on college and graduate-school campuses, and likewise have faced protest, shutdown, and cancelation.
-MI also runs the Adam Smith Society, which brings together business-school students and alumni for discussion and debate on how the free market has contributed to human flourishing and opportunity for all.
+Its scholars regularly speak on college and graduate-school campuses, facing protest, shutdown, and cancelation.
+MI also runs the Adam Smith Society, which brings together business-school students and alumni for discussion and debate on how the free market contributes to human flourishing and opportunity for all.